meggrooms/PyBer_Analysis/README.md

   <BR>
 <BR>

-__2. Decrease number of drivers in urban areas.__
+__2. Decrease the number of drivers in urban areas.__
   <BR>
 Currently there is a glut of drivers in urban communities.
 Both PyBer and our drivers lose when this is the case.
 PyBer is impacted by the number of drivers who are being paid without work to do, the driver is impacted by lowering morale and financial hardship due to loss of tips.
 <BR>
 <br>

-__3.Perform more research.__
+__3. Perform more research.__
 <BR>
-Some of the items I suggest researching are the number of drivers vs population density, fare per minute/mile and how they correlate, and to find out when riders are mostly likely to request rides and use promotions.
+Some of the items I suggest researching are the number of drivers vs population density, fare per minute/mile and how they correlate, and to find out when riders are most likely to request rides and use promotions.